- Do-It-Yourself Framing Guide:

 - Clip framesfor the "frameless" look

-- Michael Faye ready-made frames available in-stock in standard sizes and in custom sizes by specail order in lots of six .(Allow three weeks..).
+- Michael Faye ready-made frames available in-stock in standard sizes and in custom sizes by specail order in lots of six .(Allow three weeks..)
+We stock a full variety of sizes in stock for your exhibition needs.

 - Cut to size metal and wood frame molding.
 We stock over 300 patterns including basic blacks, natural maple and whitewashed ramen.We have special order samples for over 2000 more.